-The findings showed that 83.3 % of domestic workers were single while 16.7% were married; this generally implied that most of employees in domestic work sector were single.
+The findings showed that 83.3 % of domestic workers were single while 16.7% were married.
+This generally implied that most of employees in domestic work sector were single.
 For instance, on the case of Tanzania most of domestic workers range from the ages 12-20 years which is difficult for these ages to be involved in marriages.
-The findings are similar to the study conducted by ILO which reveals that most of the domestic workers are single (ILO, 2016).
-Therefore, domestic work sector is dominated by single workers as it was shown in the table 1.
+The findings were similar to the study conducted by ILO which revealed that most of the domestic workers were single (ILO, 2016).
+Therefore, domestic work sector was dominated by single workers as it was shown in the Table 1.

-4.2.3 Distribution of Domestic Workers by Age
+Distribution of Domestic Workers by Age

-Table 2 shows that, 29.0% were between the age of 14 - 19 years, 33.3% were between the age of 20 - 25 years, 19.4% were between the age of 26 - 30 years ,6.5% were between the age of 31 - 36 and the respondents who had the average of the age between 37 years and above have scored 9.7%.
+Table 2 showed that,29.0% were between the age of 14 - 19 years, 33.3% were between the age of 20 - 25 years, 19.4% were between the age of 26 - 30 years, 6.5% were between the age of 31 - 36 and the respondents who had the average age between 37 years and above scored 9.7%.
 Social Welfare division works under the guidelines of child laws of 2009 and education laws of 1978 in preventing child employment (under 18 employments according to Tanzanian laws) and advocating education provision to children.
 According to CHODAWU (2014), children of 15 years may be allowed to work in domestic work sector but they should be given the chance for further knowledge.
-The findings indicate that the average age of domestic workers was between 20 to 25 years followed by 14 to 19 years.
-Table 2 shows the distribution of respondents by age
+The findings indicated that the average age of domestic workers were between 20 to 25 years followed by 14 to 19 years.
+Table 2 shows the distribution of respondents by age.

-Table 2: Age of Domestic Workers
+Table 2: Age of D omestic Workers

 Age Frequency Percentage

 14-19 9.0 29.0

 20-25 10 33.3

 26-30 6.0 19.4

 31-36 2.0 6.5

 37-& 3.0 9.7

 Total 30.0 100.0

-4.2.4 Working Locations of Domestic Workers
+Working Locations of Domestic Workers

-The study showed that 48.39% of respondents were from Wambi Ward, 16.13% of respondents were from Boma Ward, 12.90% from Kinyanambo Ward,

-12.90% from Changarawe Ward, 6.45% from Rungemba Ward and 3.23% of respondents were from Ifwagi Ward.
-Most of the respondents were from Wambi Ward because most of dwellers in Wambi area had the capacity to hire domestic workers as the area is populated and found at the heart of Mafinga as compared to other wards in Mafinga Town Council.
-In addition, the area has higher economic status because most of the economic activities such as petty business are taking place in this area.
+The study showed that 48.39% of respondents were from Wambi Ward, 16.13% of respondents were from Boma Ward, 12.90% from Kinyanambo Ward, 12.90% from Changarawe Ward, 6.45% from Rungemba Ward and 3.23% of respondents were from Ifwagi Ward.
+This was due to the fact that most of respondents were from Wambi Ward because most of dwellers in Wambi area had the capacity to hire domestic workers as the area was populated and found at the heart of Mafinga as compared to other wards in Mafinga Town Council.
+In addition, the area had higher economic status because most of the economic activities such as petty business was taking place in this area.
 Figure 2, below shows the working locations of domestic workers in the sample.